 Executive Summary

 The Spokane River begins in northern Idaho at the outlet of Coeur d’Alene Lake and flows west 112 miles to the Columbia River.
-The Spokane River and Lake Spokane have been placed on the State of Washington’s 303(d) list of impaired waters because of concentrations of polychlorinated biphenyls (PCBs) that exceed water quality standards.
-The Spokane River Regional Toxics Task Force, comprised of NPDES permittees, state and local agencies, environmental groups, tribal sovereigns, EPA and other stakeholders), was formed with the objective to work collaboratively to characterize the sources of toxics in the Spokane River and identify and implement appropriate actions needed to make measurable progress towards meeting applicable water quality standards.
-This objective is being accomplished through the development of a Comprehensive Plan (SRRTTF, 2012b).
+Sections of the Spokane River and Lake Spokane have been placed on the EPA 303(d) list of impaired waters because fish tissue concentrations of polychlorinated biphenyls (PCBs) that exceed a fish tissue equivalent concentrations for applicable water quality standards, as well as for other pollutants.
+The Spokane River Regional Toxics Task Force (SRRTTF), comprised of NPDES permittees, state and local agencies, environmental groups, tribal sovereigns, EPA and other stakeholders, was formed with the goal to develop a comprehensive plan to bring the Spokane River into compliance with applicable water quality standards for PCBs (SRRTTF, 2012b).
 This document presents that Comprehensive Plan.

-An extensive amount of data exists to support development of this Plan, including numerous studies by the Washington State Department of Ecology and recent monitoring efforts by the Task Force itself.
-These data were analyzed to estimate the mass of PCBs currently present in various source areas throughout the watershed, as well as the loading rate of PCBs to the Spokane River from various delivery mechanisms.
+This Plan is based on of data drawn from studies by the Washington State Department of Ecology (Ecology) and recent monitoring efforts by the Task Force.
+The Task Force analyzed these data to estimate the mass of PCBs currently present in various source areas throughout the watershed, as well as the loading rate of PCBs to the Spokane River from various delivery mechanisms.
+In addition, data (2014–2016) for ambient surface water conditions at eight SRRTTF river monitoring locations shows that the central tendencies of the data ranges from 17 pg/L to 154 pg/L as compared to the current water quality standard of 170 pg/L.

 PCBs produced intentionally through 1979, termed legacy PCBs, in buildings (i.e. small capacitors, sealants) and legacy soil contamination are estimated to be the largest source areas of PCBs in the watershed.
 The primary delivery mechanisms of PCBs to the Spokane River were determined to be cumulative loading across all wastewater treatment plants, contaminated groundwater, and stormwater/combined sewer overflows.
-PCB loading from Lake Coeur d’Alene and Spokane River tributaries are of similar magnitude to the other primary delivery mechanisms, due to much higher flow rates but with lower much concentrations of PCBs.
+PCB loading from Lake Coeur d’Alene and Spokane River tributaries are of similar magnitude to the other primary delivery mechanisms, due to much higher flow rates but with much lower concentrations of PCBs.

-Because PCBs are introduced to the Spokane River from a number of different source areas and delivery mechanisms, a range of Control Actions (defined as “any activity which prevents, controls, removes or reduces pollution”) are required to reduce PCB levels and ultimately attain water quality standards.
-A total of 45 Control Actions considered potentially applicable to address PCBs in the Spokane River were identified, and assessed in terms of costs and effectiveness.
-The specific Control Actions to be included in the Comprehensive Plan were determined at a SRRTTF workshop help in Spokane on July 27, 2016.
-Discussion of Control Actions at that workshop was divided into tiers of: 1) Control Actions already being implemented, and 2) Potential new Control Actions.
+A range of Control Actions (defined as “any activity which prevents, controls, removes or reduces pollution”) will be needed to reduce PCB loading from a number of different source areas and delivery mechanisms, A range of Control Actions (defined as “any activity which prevents, controls, removes or reduces pollution”) will be needed to reduce PCB levels and ultimately attain water quality standards.
+The Task Force identified 45 Control Actions considered potentially applicable to address PCBs in the Spokane River were identified, and assessed in terms of costs and effectiveness.
+The specific Control Actions to be included in the Comprehensive Plan were determined at a SRRTTF workshop held in Spokane on July 27, 2016.
+Discussion of Control Actions at that workshop was divided into tiers of: 1) Control Actions already being implemented, some of which are addressed by existing regulatory mechanisms and 2) Potential new Control Actions.
 Existing Control Actions were placed by the group into one of two categories.
 The first category contained the following Control Actions, where the group decided to maintain current efforts, and document those efforts in the Plan:

 Wastewater Treatment